sandialabs/sandialabs.github.io/README.md

 The gems in your sourcefile get updated frequently.
 It is a good idea to occasionally run `bundle update` from within your project's root directory to make sure the software on your computer is up to date.

-## Contact

-If you have any questions, please don't hesitate to contact [Wade Burgess](mailto:pwburge@sandia.gov).

-You can also contact us via our mailing list: <wg-1424-ops@sandia.gov>

 # Release